Linear B: Ancient Greece

-Arthur J. Evans's classification of scripts
+Arthur Evans's classification of scripts

 The British archaeologist Arthur Evans, keeper of the Ashmolean Museum, was presented by Greville Chester in 1886 with a sealstone from Crete engraved with a writing he took to be Mycenaean.
 Heinrich Schliemann had encountered signs similar to these, but had never identified the signs clearly as writing, relating in his major work on Mycenae that "of combinations of signs resembling inscriptions I have hitherto only found three or four ...."
 In 1893 Evans purchased more sealstones in Athens, verifying from the antiquarian dealers that the stones came from Crete.
 During the next year he noticed the script on other artefacts in the Ashmolean.
 In 1894 he embarked for Crete in search of the script.
 Soon after arrival, at Knossos he saw the sign of the double axe on an excavated wall, considering this the source of the script.
 Subsequently, he found more stones from the various ruins being worn by Cretan women as amulets called γαλόπετρες "milk-stones", thought to encourage the production of breast milk.

 Starting in 1894, Evans published his theories that the signs evidenced various phases in the development of a writing system in The Journal of Hellenic Studies, the first article being "Primitive Pictographs and a Prae-Phoenician Script from Crete".
 In these articles Evans distinguished between "pictographic writing" and "a linear system of writing".
 He did not explicitly define these terms, causing some confusion among subsequent writers concerning what he meant, but in 1898 he wrote "These linear forms indeed consist of simple geometrical figures which unlike the more complicated pictorial class were little susceptible to modification," and "That the linear or quasi-alphabetic signs ... were in the main ultimately derived from the rudely scratched line pictures belonging to the infancy of art can hardly be doubted."

 Meanwhile, Evans began to negotiate for the land purchase of the Knossos site.
 He established the Cretan Exploration Fund, with only his own money at first, and by 1896 the fund had purchased one-fourth of Kephala Hill, on which the ruins were located, with first option to buy the rest.
 However, he could not obtain a firman excavation permit from the Ottoman government.
 He returned to Britain.
 In January 1897, the Christian population of Crete staged its final insurrection against the Ottoman Empire.
 The last Ottoman troops were ferried off the island by the British fleet on 5 December 1898.
 In that year also, Evans and his friends returned to complete purchase of the site.
 By this time, the Fund had other contributors as well.
 In 1899, the Constitution of a new Cretan Republic went into effect.
 Once Evans had received permission to excavate from the local authorities, excavation on the hill began on 23 March 1900.